Jukranps/Jukranps.github.io/README.md

 ### Hosting and Deployment

-This project's source code is available [here].
+This project's source code is available [here](https://github.com/Jukranps/InfoVis-Assignment).

 The live visualization can be seen [here].